 There are certain cheese board items from Trader Joe’s that I continually go back to every time.
 You can find the full list on my ONE-STOP SHOPPING LIST.
 But since you always ask about how much boards cost, I wanted to focus in on two different price points.
-First, a $65 board with all the items I love without too much skimping.
-And then, a $35 Trader Joe’s budget cheese board keeping costs down (click on the link for that follow-up post).
+First, a $65 board with all the items I love without too much skimping, then a $35 Trader Joe’s budget cheese board for keeping costs down.
+Check out my $50 Aldi Cheese Board too!

 Full breakdown of costs in recipe at bottom.

 So, here’s what our $65 board looks like…

 This is my idea of the Perfect Trader Joe’s board; using all my tips and tricks for creating a well-rounded, balanced platter:

 - A variety of cheeses; a mix of hard cheeses (“Unexpected Cheddar” and Manchego) and soft cheeses (French Brie and Port Salud)

 - A couple different meat options (a subtle/smooth option with the Salami Secchi and a spicy option with the Calabrese)

 - Cracker options; A hearty cracker (Fig & Olive Crisps) and a gluten-free option (Savory Thins)